The climate case

 Groundbreaking climate ruling against RWE: Major emitters can be held liable for climate risks

-The Higher Regional Court of Hamm made legal history today.
-In a ruling on the civil case brought by Peruvian mountain guide Saúl Luciano Lliuya against German energy giant RWE, the judges confirmed that major emitters can be held liable under German civil law for the consequences of climate change.
+The Higher Regional Court of Hamm made legal history.
+In the ruling on the civil case brought by Peruvian mountain guide Saúl Luciano Lliuya against German energy giant RWE, the judges confirmed that major emitters can be held liable under German civil law for the consequences of climate change.

 Saúl Luciano Lliuya vs. RWE